Neil McDougall Lake

 In March 2019 the community were invited to provide feedback on the preliminary water sensitive urban design.

 A feedback and outcomes report is available on Your Say South Perth.
 The design was updated taking on board the feedback along with the outcomes of environmental studies.

-The design has now been finalised and design for construction will be completed by mid 2020.
-Construction is anticipated to commence in 2020/21 subject to budget allocation.
+The design has now been finalised and design was completed mid 2020.

 In early 2021 the City secured funds from the Local Roads and Community Infrastructure Grant funding for implementation of the construction of stage 1.
 Stage 1 construction is anticipated to commence in early 2022 subject to procurement.

 The City will continue important restoration work this financial year to improve the water quality and surrounding areas of Neil McDougall Lake.